kuidio/docs/docs/02-resources/03-identifiers/ipam/03_ipam_ipprefix.md

 In Kuid’s IPAM system, IP addresses are managed within a hierarchical structure of IP Prefixes within an IPIndex.
 The system supports two prefixTypes:

+Network Prefixes:

-- Network Prefixes: Used for devices with physical or virtual NICs.
-These prefixes pre-allocate network and broadcast addresses within the IPAM backend (except for IPv4 /31 and IPv6 /127 prefixes).
+  - Used for device interfaces with physical or virtual NICs.
+  - Network and broadcast addresses are pre-allocated in the IPAM backend (except for IPv4 /31 and IPv6 /127 prefixes).
+  - Cannot be nested

+Regular Prefixes:

-- Regular Prefixes: Used for IP prefix hierarchies, IP pools, etc. Regular prefixes do not allocate network or broadcast addresses in the backend, providing more flexibility for custom address management.
+  - Used for IP prefix hierarchies, IP pools, etc.
+  - Network and broadcast addresses are NOT pre-allocated in the IPAM backend.
+  - Can be nested

 ## Static IP Prefix